AssemblyScript/assemblyscript/examples/game-of-life/README.md

 Conway's Game of Life
 =====================

 An [AssemblyScript](http://assemblyscript.org) example.
 Continuously updates the cellular automaton and visualizes its state on a canvas.
+Compiles to ~450 bytes of optimized WASM, no strings attached.

 Instructions
 ------------

-You have to install the 'opn' package to be able to run the `npm browser` command
+First, install the development dependencies:

 ```
 $> npm install
 ```

-To build [assembly/game-of-life.ts](./assembly/game-of-life.ts) to an untouched and an optimized `.wasm` including their respective `.wat` representations, run:
+Now, to build [assembly/game-of-life.ts](./assembly/game-of-life.ts) to an untouched and an optimized `.wasm` including their respective `.wat` representations, run:

 ```
 $> npm run build
 ```

-Afterwards, open [game-of-life.html](./game-of-life.html) in a browser (ideally one that allows `fetch`ing the `.wasm` from the local filesystem).
+Afterwards, run `node server` to start a <a href="http://localhost:9080">local server</a>.
+Should also automatically launch a browser.